-What does comprehensive health insurance cover?
+What does comprehensive health insurance, UK wide, cover you for?

-Treatment for cancer, e.g. chemotherapy
+Treatment for cancer, such as chemotherapy

 Access to a private room if you stay in a hospital